ourobouros/cabify_developers/overview.md

 ### Forbidden

-Requests that a syntantically valid or where the server is responding correctly but does not know how to deal with the request will attempt to return
+Requests that a syntactically valid or where the server is responding correctly but does not know how to deal with the request will attempt to return

 ~~~
 HTTP/1.1 403 Forbidden